mitnk/bcli/README.md

 ## Download

-We can download the final state (data), and use it in later testing.
+We can download the final state (data) of one testing session, and use it in later testing.
 For example, use `snapshot-0728.data` as the initial states in next version of docker image.

 ```
 $ bcpol stopall